atdd-bdd/GherkinExecutorForJava/README.md

 listed here, read from a CSV file, or put onto a database.
 The When step gives the search criteria.
 The Triad would define how these criteria should work.
 Finally, the Then step shows the expected results.

-## More Information

-- Detail - This has details the Data, Import, and Define statements, as well as on tables and multi-line strings,

-- Examples - More detail on the examples.

-- Design – the approach taken as well as maintenance notes

-- Other – stuff that just doesn’t seem to fit elsewhere

-- Style – some thoughts on how to organize your feature files